 The socket options supported at the IPv6 level are:

-Limit reception transmission of packets to this interface.
+Limit reception and transmission of packets to this interface.
 Takes an integer as an argument; the integer is the selected interace index.

 Boolean.
 Allow/disallow sending with a zero source address.

 Specify the integer offset in bytes into the user data of the checksum location.
 Does not apply to the ICMP6 protocol.
 Note: checksums are required for all IPv6 datagrams; this is different from IP, in which datagram checksums were optional.
-IPv6 will compute the ULP checksum if the value in the checksum field is zero.
+IPv6 computes the ULP checksum if the value in the checksum field is zero.

 Enable or obtain IPsec security settings for this socket.
 For more details on the protection services of IPsec, see ipsec(7P).

 Controls whether path MTU discovery is used.
 If set to 1, path MTU discovery is never used and IPv6 packets are sent with the IPv6 minimum MTU.
 If set to -1, path MTU discovery is not used for multicast and multicast packets are sent with the IPv6 minimum MTU.
 If set to 0, path MTU is always performed.

 Boolean.
 If set, only V6 packets can be sent or received

 Enable or obtain Source Address Selection rule settings for this socket.
 For more details on the Source Address Selection rules, see inet6(7P).

 The following options are boolean switches controlling the reception of ancillary data: